ShortChangedDegen/Scd.ProjectX.Client/README.md

 ```

-### Register and Startingthe ProjectXHubs
+### Register and Starting ProjectXHub
 ProjectX API real-time events are accesed through the `ProjectXHub` class.
 This is intended to simplify setting up to consume events.

-Before subscribing to any type of events, it is important to call `projectXHub.StartAsync()`.
-It is necessary to implement the IObserver\<T> inteface for any class that needs to receive events.
-See Scd.ProjectX.Client.Example for a running console app.
+It is important to call `projectXHub.StartAsync()` before subscribing to any type of events or thing will blow up.
 ```csharp
 var projectXHub = app.Services.GetService<IProjectXHub>();
 await projectXHub!.StartAsync();